Active, hands-on learning is at the center of the school programs at The Hershey Story.

 Cost: $15 per student

-Chaperones: One adult admitted free for every five students.
+Chaperones: One adult (including teachers) admitted free for every five students.
 A teacher must be one of the chaperones in the Chocolate Lab.
 Additional adults are not permitted in the Lab.
 They may purchase Museum Experience admission for $13 per adult.

 Chocolate Lab Interactives